Sark during the German occupation of the Channel Islands: 1943

 February brought a second batch of deportees, originally 60, it was reduced to 25 including the vicar, a family with seven children and a family with nine children and their elderly grandmother.
-The German commanders were not happy with the deportations, but the orders came direct from Hitler.
+The German commanders were not happy with the deportations, but the orders came directly from Hitler.
 Robert Hathaway the Seigneur of Sark, was amongst the deportees.
-Families went to Oflag V-B was located at Biberach an der Riß in countryside in southern Germany with a view of the Bavarian Alps.
+Families went to Oflag V-B, located at Biberach an der Riß in countryside in southern Germany with a view of the Bavarian Alps.

 The German commandant was killed in March when he stepped on a mine.
 Fifty minefields had been laid, including fields closely encircling the village.
 A four year old was also killed when she walked into a minefield.

 With fishing the main source of food, one resident complained of having to eat lobster every day.
 There were 120 cattle so milk was sufficient for half a pint per person per day, farmers were also growing produce on 200 acres and kept chickens and rabbits.
 All this and more was needed to feed the 400 islanders and the quota that went to the 500 soldiers.
 Most meat, apart from pork and rabbit had to come from Guernsey.
 In September the German garrison on Sark was reduced by 150.

 Fuel was a problem, coal was unobtainable, trees are in short supply in Sark, dried seaweed could not be collected after the commando raid closed the beaches and collecting furze became impossible after the mines were laid.
 Germans began pulling down wooden houses for fuel.
 Electricity was not available except in a few houses and candles were unobtainable.
 Fishermen made a machine from Lancaster pieces to make rope which was unobtainable.

 Just after Christmas 1943 saw a third British commando raid.
 Operation Hardtack was a series of commando raids in the Channel Islands.
 Hardtack 7 was a raid on Sark.
 The team failed to climb the cliffs on the first attempt and withdrew.
 Returning the next night they walked into a minefield; two were killed and most of the others were wounded but made their escape in canoes.
 The two dead men, thought by the Germans to be Canadians, when in fact they were Free French, Pte Andre Dignac and Cpl.
 R Bellamy, were buried in Sark.